Design Thinking Facilitation

 • Implementation

-These phases allow participants to first evaluate and collect information about the issue before ideating and implementing ideas that genuinely are rooted in the needs of the people they are designing for and with.
-Equity-centered design thinking purposefully centers the community for which the offering or solution serves—offering them equal stake and power in the decision-making.
-This approach is fundamental when working on offerings, services, and solutions for marginalized or underrepresented people.
+These phases enable participants to first evaluate and collect information about the issue before ideating and implementing ideas that are genuinely rooted in the needs of the people they are designing for and with.
+Equity-centered design thinking purposefully centers the community for which the offering or solution serves, offering them an equal stake and power in the decision-making process.

 • It’s fun and interactive—not just another frontal, stuffy presentation.
-Instead, your team, workshop participants, or community members will be designing together in real-time
+Instead, your team, workshop participants, or community members will design together in real time.

-• You get a goodie bag—regardless of the topic of our facilitation time, your participants will take away useful tools they can use throughout their work
+• You get a goodie bag—regardless of the topic of our facilitation time, your participants will take away practical tools they can use throughout their work.

-• It’s simple, yet profound—there’s nothing revolutionary here, it’s just rethinking our approach and what order we take to center humans, and equity, first
+• It’s simple yet profound—there’s nothing revolutionary here; it’s just a rethinking of our approach and the order in which we center humans and equity.

-• It’s great for team building—you can accomplish a lot in a few hours of facilitation, and it gives your team shared language and tools to work with during the workshop and after
+• It’s great for team building—you can accomplish a lot in a few hours of facilitation, giving your team shared language and tools to work with during and after the workshop.

 great for: